 3. A Subscription to a Genealogy Website for the Family Man

 If your father loves to tell family stories, consider getting him a subscription to a genealogy website like Ancestry.com.
 He can put his detective skills to work and create a family history that can be passed down to future generations.
 Exploring his lineage may also give him the opportunity to reconnect and reminisce with long-lost relatives and even create new memories.

 If your father loves to read but finds it difficult to see the print, consider giving him an adjustable magnifying lamp.
 These lamps, which run off batteries and double as magnifying glasses, can make it more comfortable for your dad to read anywhere in the house.
 A subscription to Audible is also a great choice if your father prefers to listen to his books or enjoys the flexibility of being able to take books with him anywhere.

 Extra-large jigsaw puzzles are a great way to keep senior dads with mild to moderate dementia mentally stimulated.
 There are a variety of puzzles available online with only a few dozen pieces.
 The extra-large pieces are easy to manipulate, and the nostalgic themes can tap into your father’s long-term memory and encourage him to share stories from his younger days.

 Another gift you can consider for your elderly dad is the gift of in-home care.
 The caregivers at Home Care Assistance make wonderful social companions, and they can also provide transportation, assist with mobility, and help with many important daily tasks.
 In addition to respite and live-in care services, we also provide comprehensive stroke, Parkinson’s, and Alzheimer’s home care North Coast families trust.
-For more information and to schedule a free in-home consultation, call 1300 LIVE-IN or (02) 6646 3527 today.
+For more information and to schedule a free in-home consultation, call (02) 6646 3527 today.